quinnuk/audiocleaner/README.md

 MP3
 ```

 The highest-ranked English track is selected.
+If a file's audio codec can't be confidently identified, it's marked **unknown format** and skipped rather than guessed at.

+By default, commentary tracks are treated like any other extra audio track and removed.
+Ticking **Keep commentary tracks** in Audio & Subtitle Options preserves them alongside the main track instead.

 ### 4. 🔨 Process